NaazimAibani/Naazim_demo/README.md

 # Naazim_demo
-This is demo file Author--Naazim Aibani
+This is demo file Author--Naazim Aibani(veraval)